aroldanm/wb-totp/README.md

 **WB-TOTP** is a human-friendly alternative to the standard TOTP (RFC 6238) that generates **time-based one-time passwords using readable words** instead of numeric codes.

-> ✅ Uses the same time-based HMAC logic as TOTP
+> Use the same time-based HMAC logic as TOTP
-> ✅ But outputs tokens like `moon-coffee` that are easier to say, hear, and remember
+> Use tokens like `moon-coffee` as outputs that are easier to say, hear, and remember

 ---